 "The skin is made up of a thin layer of cells that the body sheds," Dr. Chimento says.
 "An epidermoid cyst forms when these cells move deeper in the skin and multiply rather than slough off."
 Epidermoid cysts may also develop because of an injury or irritation, she adds.

 Fix it: While epidermoid cysts are usually harmless and painless, they can become inflamed or infected, and in rare cases, they can lead to skin cancer, per the Mayo Clinic.
-If the cyst becomes red, swollen or tender, see your dermatologist, who may choose to treat you with anti-inflammatory injections, drain the cyst or remove it entirely.
+If the cyst becomes red, swollen or tender, see your dermatologist, who may choose to treat you with anti-inflammatory injections, drain the cyst or remove the cyst entirely.

 2. Smells Like: A Rotten Egg